 The Negev Desert occupies more than half of Israel's total area.
 In the this short virtual tour presents a panorama of the natural landscape of this desert.
 You can almost feel the heat in the image on the skin itself.
 Even though it is a very warm place, there are no sand dunes like in the Sahara, but on the contrary: Negev is highlighted by remarkable landscapes, waterfalls, caves, archaeological sites, cities, craters and a rich history.

 Eilat Marina is the starting point for many of the city's water activities.
-The marina offers docks for a variety of commercial shipping companies, which offer private tours to the Red Sea, group party boats, but also trips for tourists.
-Enter on this virtual tour and you can catch a small panorama of the navy.
+The marina offers docks for a variety of commercial shipping companies, which offer private tours of the Red Sea, boats for group parties, as well as excursions for tourists.
+Enter this virtual tour and you can capture a small panorama of the marina.